Pershing Square, Manhattan: Viaduct space and closure to traffic

 The space under the viaduct between 41st and 42nd streets was originally used as a trolley barn.
 In 1938, the city announced that it would build a tourist information center within that space in advance of the 1939 New York World's Fair.
 The city subsequently built a steel and glass-brick structure under the center arch of the viaduct.
 The structure, located at 90 East 42nd Street, opened in December 1939 and was initially used to provide tourist information.
 During World War II, the space was used by United Service Organizations, and after the war, became an outpost of the New York Convention and Visitors Bureau.
 The building had become an unemployment office by the 1980s.

-In 1989, the Grand Central Partnership proposed to turn the space under the viaduct, at the time a discount store, into a restaurant.
+As early as 1987, the Grand Central Partnership had proposed closing the western leg of Pershing Square, which was lightly used.
+Two years later, the partnership proposed turning the space under the viaduct, at the time a discount store, into a restaurant.
 Pershing Square would also be closed to traffic between 41st and 42nd streets.
 At the time, the space was occupied by discount retailer North Pole Stores, which relocated elsewhere in March 1992.
 The Grand Central Partnership decided to go forward with the restaurant-conversion project in 1993.
 However, the project had experienced difficulties because Manhattan Community Board 5 was opposed to the partnership's plan to close the adjacent block of Park Avenue, and the city had requested that the project undergo a lengthy zoning procedure called the Uniform Land Use Review Procedure.
 The community board opposed the closure because, between Seventh Avenue and Second Avenue, the only opportunity for eastbound traffic on 42nd Street to make a right turn was at Park Avenue.
+By mid-1995, the section of Park Avenue between 41st and 42nd streets was closed to traffic every weekday between 11 a.m. and 3 p.m., and office workers began eating lunch there.